Debian Developers' Corner

 - List of build-essential packages

-The build-essential packages are packages you are expected to have before you try to build any package, or a set of packages that you don't have to include in your package's
+You are expected to have these packages if you want to compile software, build a package or a set of packages.
+You don't have to include them in

 - Menu system

 Debian's structure of menu entries; please check the menu system documentation as well.

 - Java Policy

 - Debconf Specification

 - Database Application Policy (draft)